• Blogs

 What is a SIP

-On the flip side, if you have a large amount of money ready to go, you might consider a lump sum investment.
-Here's what that means and how it works.
+On the flip side, if you have a large amount of money ready to go, you might consider a lumpsum investment.

 Also Read: Best SIP Plans to Reach 1 Crore for a Rs.5000 monthly SIP?